Wet air scrubber treatment quality

 Among wet air scrubbers, venturi wet air scrubbers, packed bed wet scrubbers, and cyclonic spray scrubbers are the most common.

 Venturi wet air scrubbers are most effective when used to collect particulate matter; the average estimated removal efficiency of a venturi scrubber is 90-99%.
-The treatment quality can be improved by increasing a pressure drop and liquid-to-gas ratio, namely adding more water to the scrubber.
+The treatment quality can be improved by increasing the pressure drop and liquid-to-gas ratio, namely by adding more water to the scrubber.
 However, venturi wet air scrubbers are not effective at gas removal.
-The average treatment quality of gas pollutants is 30-60%, which implies that venturi scrubbers should not be used if removal of gaseous pollutants is the only concern.
-The inefficiency of venturi air scrubbers is caused by a very short contact time between the liquid and gas phases; this is a result of high velocities of inlet air.
+The average treatment quality of gas pollutants is 30-60%, which implies that venturi scrubbers should not be used if the removal of gaseous pollutants is the only concern.
+The inefficiency of venturi air scrubbers is caused by a very short contact time between the liquid and gas phases; this is a result of the high velocities of inlet air.
 To maximize the gas absorption rate venturis are modified to operate at a different set of conditions from those used to collect particles.

 Cyclonic spray scrubbers are typically used for particulate matter collection.
 Particles larger than 5 µm are generally collected with 90% efficiency.
 Cyclonic scrubbers are less effective than venturis as they are not able to provide the same degree of useful turbulence.
 Cyclonic scrubbers are far less effective in gas collection due to the limited contact time between gas and liquid inside the scrubber thus reducing absorption efficiency.
-Therefore cyclonic wet air scrubbers are only used for the removal of very soluble gases.
+Therefore cyclonic wet air scrubbers are only used for the removal of soluble gases.

-If you search for the best air treatment device to improve air quality, you can buy a high-tech completely new type of wet scrubber – a Multi-Vortex wet air scrubber produced by Redwood Technology.
+If you are looking for the best air treatment device to improve air quality, Redwood Technology offers a cutting-edge type of wet scrubber – a Multi-Vortex wet air scrubber.

 Redwood technology is a fast-growing vendor of wet air scrubbers.
 The multi-vortex scrubber can remove gas emissions, dust, vapors, and other pollutants from a gas stream.
 It is an innovative technology created to save water that makes it more cost-efficient and differs from other types of scrubbers.
 If you have any questions or would like to purchase a multi-vortex wet air scrubber, please contact us at info@rdwd.tech